和訳は英文の下にきますが、現在作業中です。 / The Japanese translation is under construction and will follow the English text.

 3. The downfall of the Okubos

 First, he had Nagayasu’s funeral cancelled.
-Then he had all the account books seized and investigated thoroughly by his officials.
+Then he had all the account books seized and thoroughly investigated by his officials.

 Thus the Okubos’ family line ceased to exist.
-Even some of their close friends and relatives fell from power.
+Even some of their friends and relatives fell from power.

 Major incident as it was, the details are lost in history and there are a lot of suppositions about it.